cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/03-root-and-cpp-read-and-write.md

 Your numbers may be slightly different because of the random numbers that are generated.

+After you've run this, you can look in this directory (`ls -ltr`) and see if you have a new file called `tree.root`.
+This is the output of what you just ran.

 Huzzah!
 You've successfully written your first ROOT file!

 > ## Will I have to `make` my Open Data analysis code?